The causes and consequences of microbial community structure (Frontiers in Aquatic Microbiology)

 Yale University, USA

 The causes and consequences of differences in microbial community structure, defined here as the relative proportions of rare and abundant organisms within a community, are poorly understood.
-We invite articles that address the factors driving community structure as well as the implications of different patterns in community structure for microbial (archaeal, bacterial, eukaryotic and/or viral members) communities.
+We welcome articles that address the factors driving community structure as well as the implications of different patterns in community structure for microbial (archaeal, bacterial, eukaryotic and/or viral members) communities.
 Original Research, Opinion and Perspective pieces, Methods papers, Mini Reviews, and Hypothesis and Theory papers will be considered.
 Possible topics include, but are not limited to:

 1. Species Sorting: Do common environmental factors lead to similar patterns in community structure within and between different habitat types?
 Do different environmental factors correlate with the proportions of rare vs. abundant organisms within and between different habitat types?